 - Someone is always hungry.

 - There is always a mess to be cleaned up.

 On good days my job is rewarding and fun.
 On normal days it is challenging and busy, on bad days it is monotonous and thankless.
 But on no days do I sit on my arse eating biscuits all day.

 I am rich

 I know I am lucky to be in a position where financially I don’t have to work.
 But I got into that position by working hard, saving hard and not getting myself into loads of debt.
 We are not rich.
 We make sacrifices.
-We very rarely go out to dinner, we haven’t been abroad for three years.
+We very rarely go out to dinner, we haven’t been abroad for six years.
 We don’t go to concerts and the children don’t have season tickets to theme parks.
 We live to a really tight budget but we make it work for us.
 I am not by any means rich.
-If I was I would own an Orla Kieley handbag (If I keep mentioning it enough in my blogs do you think they will send me one?!)

 I am on benefits

 The flip side to people assuming I am rich is that they assume I am reaping in the money by claiming loads of benefits.
 The only benefit I receive is child benefit, which until last year so did anyone in this country with children.
 When people assume I am on benefits they always do so whilst looking down their noses and acting superior to me.
 The benefit system is in place for a reason and helps those that need it.
 There are always those that take advantage and sometimes the system can be unfair, but so is most people’s attitude towards those who do receive benefits.
 But no, the government does not pay me to sit on my arse eating biscuits all day.
 My husband does!